 Greencore's standard terms and conditions of supply, which are available on our website, www.greencore.com, stipulate that suppliers must comply with the provisions of Article 4 of the European Convention on Human Rights, which is an international treaty to protect human rights and fundamental freedoms in Europe.
-In future, all Greencore standard goods and services contracts will contain a number of provisions, including (i) an obligation not to engage in practices that amount to slavery, servitude, forced labour or human trafficking; (ii) an obligation to comply with applicable slavery laws; and (iii) an obligation to provide information to enable Greencore to provide meaningful information in its Slavery and Human Trafficking Transparency Statement.
+Greencore is revising the terms of its standard goods and services contracts which will issue during FY18.
+The revised standard goods and services contracts will contain a number of specific provisions, including (i) an obligation not to engage in practices that amount to slavery, servitude, forced labour or human trafficking; (ii) an obligation to comply with applicable slavery laws; and (iii) an obligation to provide information to enable Greencore to provide meaningful information in its Slavery and Human Trafficking Transparency Statement.